 The nursery will stay in Mapother House until it closes in 2024, after which it will move.
 We will have informed parents and staff of where the plans for this move and what the new nursery provision will be before this closure takes place.
 We are currently holding working group meetings chaired by Sue Smith, Chief People Officer, to update parents on plans and timelines.
 If you are a parent and would like to join the monthly working group, please email firstname.lastname@example.org

 5. Will nursery costs remain subsidised in your new nursery provision?

 We do not yet have the details of what this will look like, however we will work with the steering group and with senior leadership team at the Trust to find the right financial model for the nursery.

 6. What will happen to the current nursery staff?

-All current nursery staff will retain their jobs, and we are currently seeking to hire more members of staff.
+As we explore options for the interim nursery provision and Mapother House remains open, all current nursery staff are still employed by the Trust, and we are currently seeking to hire more members of staff.

-7. As the nursery will now be open beyond September 2023, how would I get my child a place?
+7. As the nursery will now be open longer than initially proposed, how would I get my child a place?

 8. How have you committed to keeping parents involved and informed?

-We have agreed to hold monthly meetings with the parents to keep them informed about working plans and ideas, as well as providing email updates every two weeks in between the monthly meetings.
+We have agreed to hold monthly meetings with the parents to keep them informed about working plans and ideas.

 You can share your feedback on the plans by emailing;